-- Renovate building wings and back of house to ensure appropriate, dressing rooms, green rooms and storage areas. - Provide activated frontage (e.g. cafe) to Swift Street with defined building entrances.
+- Renovate building wings and back of house to ensure appropriate, dressing rooms, green rooms and storage areas. - Potential to explore relocating loading to the eastern side as part of back of house upgrade - Provide activated frontage (e.g. cafe) to Swift Street with defined building entrances.

-3. Retro Arbor
+3. Retro Arbour

-• Enhance the existing building with additional shade and integrated arbour, maximising the footprint and improving amenity and visibility to the cafe.
+Enhance the existing building with additional shade and integrated arbour, maximising the footprint and improving amenity and visibility to the cafe.